 Untreated mental illness drives up costs in health care, public safety, courts and other areas of the economy.
 The most tragic cost, however, is in the loss of unfulfilled potential in human lives and talent due to delayed treatment, stigma and discrimination.
 The good news is that mental illness is treatable and recovery is possible, especially with early and effective intervention.

 It is important for your elected officials to hear from you!
-Join MHA of Greater Dallas in our public policy and advocacy efforts.
+Join MHA Dallas in our public policy and advocacy efforts.
 Get started here.

 Your support can provide: